ishandutta2007/free-api/README.md

  - Vehicle detection : identify all types of motor vehicles in the image And location, and for —— <a href="https://www.free-api.com/doc/29" target='_blank'> Interface address </a>

- - GIF Pornographic image recognition (can be called online) : Artificial intelligence detection technology, intelligently identify the pictures and videos —— <a href = "https://www.free-api.com/doc/ 30 "target = '_ blank'> Interface address </a>
+ - GIF Pornographic image recognition (can be called online) : Artificial intelligence detection technology, intelligently identify the pictures and videos —— <a href = "https://www.free-api.com/doc/ 30" target = '_ blank'> Interface address </a>

  - Image review (can be called online) : Through face detection, text recognition, pornographic recognition, violent identification ...— — <a href="https://www.free-api.com/doc/31" target='_blank'> Interface address </a>